akirademoss/SolarEclipseMegaMovie/README.md

 # Solar Eclipse MegaMovie
-This projected was funded by grant No. AGS-14612277 and conducted under PI Juan Carlos Martinez Oliveroz and co-PI Laura Peticolas at UC Berkeley Space Sciences Lab
+Research for this project was funded by grant No. AGS-14612277 and conducted under co-PIs Juan Carlos Martinez Oliveroz and Laura Peticolas at UC Berkeley Space Sciences Lab.

-This software was developed for a raspberry pi 3, and picamera module v2.1 to automatatize photography of the total solar eclipse of August 21, 2017.
+This software was developed for raspberry pi 3, and picamera module v2.1 to automatize photography for the total solar eclipse of August 21, 2017 which traversed accross the United States.
+This event provided a unique scientific and educational opportunity to study the solar corona by solar physicists, and citizen scientists alike.
-The total solar eclipse
-of August 21, 2017 crossing
-The United States provided a unique scientific and educational opportunity to study the solar corona by solar physicists and citizen scientists.

-Eclipse Megamovie project crowdsources scientifically valuable images of the solar corona from volunteers and amateur astronomers.
+To view the images and access the database please visit the following [Link](https://eclipsemega.movie/)

 **Software objectives:**
 * Easy to use Graphical User Interface